jessekrubin/ry/docs/src/api.md

 from ry.ryo3._jiter import parse_json as parse_json
 from ry.ryo3._jiter import parse_jsonl as parse_jsonl
 from ry.ryo3._jiter import read_json as read_json
+from ry.ryo3._memchr import memchr as memchr from ry.ryo3._memchr import memchr2 as memchr2
+from ry.ryo3._memchr import memchr3 as memchr3
+from ry.ryo3._memchr import memrchr as memrchr from ry.ryo3._memchr import memrchr2 as memrchr2
+from ry.ryo3._memchr import memrchr3 as memrchr3
 from ry.ryo3._quick_maths import quick_maths as quick_maths
 from ry.ryo3._regex import Regex as Regex from ry.ryo3._reqwest import HttpClient as HttpClient